Janicesara/deep-learning-challenge/README.md

 **2. Compiling, Training and Evaluating the Model**

-In the step 2 for compiling training and evaluating the model , the first model used 80 and 30 neuron splits with having 2 hidden layer and 1 activation layer .
+•In the step 2 for compiling training and evaluating the model , the first model used 80 and 30 neuron splits with having 2 hidden layer and 1 activation layer .
 The activation layer  was on 'relu' with 'sigmoid' on the output layer .
 The results were 73% which is lower than the target set i.e 75%.

+ **Optimizing the model**
+ The model was optimized with the help of adding a new layer with neuron = 21 other changes that were applied were that instaed of removing the name column, it was used as afeature and binned together.
+The classification_type was also kept as a feature.
+This resulted in 78% accuracy. which was more than the set target.